 - Here’s an example of an open data submission.

 Open Materials Badge

-Authors who provide all necessary materials to enable future researchers to replicate their research are eligible to receive this Badge after their manuscript is Conditionally Accepted for publication in Psi Chi Journal.
+Authors who provide all necessary materials to enable future researchers to replicate their research are eligible to receive this Badge.
 Authors with additional materials not published in their manuscript may create a free account on the OSF website where they can visit “My Projects” to post these materials there instead.